Vanji Kottai Valipan: Plot

-Landed as a slave in Ratna island, Sunder meets Princess Mandakini (Vyjayanthimala).
-The princess at first is averse to the attitude of Sunder, who ignores her beauty and does not respond to her assertive and arrogant behaviour.
-Later she falls for him and gives him special treatment.
-Though Sunder also likes her, he requests Mandakini to release him in order to find his father and solve the conspiracy in his kingdom.
+Landed as a slave on Ratna island, Sundar meets Princess Mandakini.
+The princess at first is averse to the attitude of Sundar, who ignores her beauty and does not respond to her assertive and arrogant behaviour.
+Later, she falls for him and gives him special treatment.
+Though Sundar also likes her, he requests Mandakini to release him in order to find his father and solve the conspiracy in his kingdom.
 She agrees with all the requests on the condition that he would return within one month.
-Mandakini provides Sunder with expensive jewelry, clothes and a boat, and sends Sunder to his kingdom.
-Meanwhile, Chokkalingam, who is living in one of the hinterland villages with Padma the princess and the young prince, is planning a revolution along with Murugan, who serves as his spy at Vanjikottai.
-After awareness of the revolution is disseminated to the masses in Vanjikottai, Chokkalingam returns to Vanjikkottai to bring down Senapathi's government.
-He is later joined by Sunder, Padma, Murugan, Rangamma, Velan and his wife.
-Sunder acts as a jeweler and deceives Maharani Ranthamani Devi and Senapathi by gaining their trust.
-He later invites them to his palace to watch a dance by Padma.
-He also plans to release Chokkalingam, Murugan and his wife Rangamma who were arrested by Senapathi during the revolution.
+Mandakini provides Sundar with expensive jewelry, clothes, and a boat, and sends Sundar to his kingdom.
+Meanwhile, Chokkalingam, who is living in one of the hinterland villages with Padma, the princess and the young prince, is planning a revolution along with Murugan, who serves as his spy at Vanjikottai palace.
+They all hide in a Chatram as pilgrims.
+After awareness of the revolution is disseminated to the masses in Vanjikottai, Chokkalingam returns to Vanjikkottai to bring down Senapathi's Government.
+He is later joined by Sundar, Padma, Murugan, Velan and his wife Rangamma.

+Sundar acts as a jewel merchant and deceives Maharani Ranthamani Devi and Senapathi by gaining their trust.He also plans to release Chokkalingam, Murugan and his wife Rangamma who were arrested by Senapathi during the revolution.
+He rescues Murugan and Rangamma from the prison.
+He also gets to know that Chokkalingam has been brought to the hill castle prison to undergo the death penalty.

+Sundar later invites Maharani Ranthamani Devi and Senapathi to his palace to watch a consort by Padma.

-After one month, Mandakini comes to Vanjikottai to search for Sunder.
-She set up her camp at the border of Vanjikottai and sends her spy to locate Sunder's place.
-While spotting Sunder and Padma together, her spy mistakes that Sunder is in love with Padma.
-Mandakini who hears the news approaches Sunder.
-Unable to explain his situation, Sunder asks Mandakini to watch the show along with Maharani Ranthamani Devi and Senapathi.
-Padma overhears their conversation and realizes Sunder's love towards Mandakini and changes her mind by forgetting her love.
-In the court, while watching the dance performed by Padma, Mandakini is angered by the meaning of Padma's song which indirectly tells her feelings towards Sunder.
+By this time, since one month lapsed, Mandakini comes to Vanjikottai in search of Sundar.
+She set up her camp at the border of Vanjikottai and sends her spy to locate Sundar's place.
+While spotting Sundar and Padma together, her spy mistakes that Sunder is in love with Padma.
+Mandakini who hears the news approaches Sundar.
+Unable to explain his situation, Sundar asks Mandakini to watch the show along with Maharani Ranthamani Devi and Senapathi.
+Padma overhears their conversation and realizes Sunder's love for Mandakini and changes her mind by forgetting her love.
+In the Court, while watching the dance performed by Padma, Mandakini is angered by the meaning of Padma's song which indirectly tells her feelings towards Sundar.
 Soon, Mandakini changes her costume and gives stiff competition in dance to Padma.
-When Padma almost faints during the rotation, Sunder cuts the chandelier's rope making the chandelier to crash, thus ending the dance competition.
-Then he orders Velan to drag Mandakini out and tie her into a room.
-After Senapathi has become intoxicated, Sunder uses this situation to masquerade as Senapathi and rescues Murugan and Rangamma from the prison.
-He also gets to know that Chokkalingam has been brought to the island prison to undergo the death penalty.
+When Padma almost faints during the rotation, Sundar cuts the chandelier's rope making the chandelier crash, thus ending the dance competition.
+Then he orders Velan to drag Mandakini out and tie her into a room at a Chatram.
+After Senapathi has become intoxicated, Sundar uses this situation rescues Chokkalingam from prison.